Top 10 Archery Rules

 If an archer misses the target completely in a shot then there will be zero points awarded.

-For indoor competitions the distance between the shooting line and target can be anywhere between 18-25 meters.
-For outdoor competitions the distance ranges from 30 to 90 meters.
 No matter how far away the target is, the target itself will always stand approximately 1.3 meters off the ground.